Read Our Blog

 What does a master cylinder do?

+What is a master cylinder, and how does it operate?
+Even though it’s an essential component of your car’s brake system, it often goes unrecognized.
+In this article, we’re discussing the history of the master cylinder and how they work.
 The master cylinder is a tube in your brake system that lets you move hydraulic force from one part of the system to another.
 The original force comes from your foot pushing down on the brake pedal.
 That force gets moved through it to your brake calipers.
 These clamp down on your rotors to stop your vehicle.

 People who know a thing or two about cars will tell you that the heart of your car is the master cylinder.
 Like your heart pumps blood out through your arteries, the master cylinder pumps brake fluid out through brake lines.